memgraph/memgraph/docs/feature_spec/draft/multitenancy.md

 Memgraph first step in a similar direction would be to add an abstraction layer containing multiple `Storage` instances + the ability to specify a database instance per client session or database transaction.

+## Replication Context

+Each transaction has to encode on top of which database it's getting executed.
+Once a replica gets delta objects containing database info, the replica engine could apply changes locally.